aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

         };
     voidFunctionalInterfaceImpl.greet();

-The output is the same as before, but what stands out to you when you compare this version with the lambda expression version?
-I don't know about you, but the anonymous class version seems verbose and harder to read when compared to the lambda expression version.
+The output is the same as before, but I am sure you will agree the anonymous class version is obviously more verbose and harder to read when compared to the lambda expression version.
 Let's look at some more examples.

 ### Example 2 - A functional interface that takes in one input and returns void
-Given the following functional interface, it will greet a person based on a given name.
+Given the following functional interface, it will greet a person based on a given name:

     @FunctionalInterface
     public interface GreetByName {